 Instance segmentation tracks the presence, location, number, size and shape of objects in an image.
 The goal here is to understand the image more accurately with every pixel.
 Therefore, the pixels are classified based on "instances" rather than classes to segregate overlapping or similar objects based on their boundaries.

 The key difference between non-instance and instance segmentation can be understood with the help of the following example.

-In image E, there are no instances.
-All objects are simply labeled as Dog and the pixels are marked in pink.
-In image F, the instances are uniquely marked.
-All objects are labeled as Dog 1, Dog 2, etc. along with varying colors to segregate the objects of interest.
+In Image E, there are no instances.
+All objects are simply labeled as "Dog" and the pixels are marked in pink.
+In Image F, the instances are uniquely marked.
+All objects are labeled independently as Dog 1, Dog 2 and so on, along with varying colors to segregate the objects of interest.